Help for Emotional Dysregulation in Kids | Dr. Roseann Capanna-Hodge

 What is the Difference between a Tantrum and Meltdown?

 Whether you call it a tantrum or a meltdown, they both refer to when a child has an uncontrollable outburst of anger or frustration.
-All children have them at some point with the most common ages occurring between age one and age four.
+All children have them at some point, with the most common occurring between ages 1 and 4.
+Responses to tantrums should be adjusted based on a child’s age, as different age groups have varying needs and behavior.

 A tantrum is commonly used to describe milder outbursts during which a child still retains some measure of control over their behavior.
 Typically, denying something the child wants causes frustration, and the child uses the behavior to get what they want.
 They often end as suddenly as they start.

 A meltdown, however, means a child loses all behavioral control and only stops due to pure physical exhaustion.
 Unlike a tantrum, the child will need time to wind down.
 While meltdowns can occur for unknown reasons, they typically result from being overloaded.
-Various types of overload include sensory, information, emotional.
+Various types of overload include sensory, information, and emotional.
 While a tantrum is about trying to have a need met, a child having a meltdown has no intentions, and instead, a meltdown takes control over them.
+It is important to acknowledge a child’s emotions during these episodes, helping them label their feelings and guiding them toward more appropriate reactions to disappointment.

 What is an Emotional Meltdown?

-An emotional meltdown occurs when frustration, anxiety, stress, upset, or depression build up over time leading to an emotional eruption or meltdown.
+This occurs when frustration, anxiety, stress, upset, or depression build up over time, leading to an emotional eruption.

-For children, a single traumatic event can trigger the meltdown but sometimes it comes from an inability to manage their emotions due to biological or neurological issues.
+For children, a single traumatic event can be a trigger, but sometimes it comes from an inability to manage their emotions due to biological or neurological issues.
 Very bright children can also be more prone to emotional meltdowns, as they cognitively understand more than they should but only have normal emotional intelligence to process the information.

 Children who experience emotional meltdowns may be irritable, cry, scream easily, or tend to be snappy.
 Some children overreact to simple requests, are sensitive to stimuli, display a high level of behaviors, or withdraw easily.
 Helping them put words to emotions and manage stress is critical in reducing meltdowns.